sridge/weatherornot/readme.md

 ## Organization
 #### forecast:
-Python module that runs the forecast system in the background
+Python module for the forecast system.
+Advanced Python Scheduler is used to run it in the background
 #### clean:
 Python module for cleaning New York City's traffic data that is ingested by the forecast system
 #### notebooks: